Here we will answer the most frequently asked questions of some of our patients.

-While Dr. Freedman occasionally will see a patient for a recare/cleaning visit, our office uses two dental hygienists.
-Candace and Laura were in a dental hygiene college program with both lecture and clinical concepts.
-Before they could treat patients they were required to pass a Pennsylvania state licensing exam.
-Our hygienists are trained in all phases of preventative dentistry and is your first line of defense against decay and gum disease.
+While Dr. Freedman occasionally will see a patient for a Dental Health Visit, our office uses a dental hygienist..
+Beth was in a dental hygiene college program with both lecture and clinical concepts.
+Before she could treat patients she was required to pass a Pennsylvania state licensing exam.
+Our hygienist is trained in all phases of preventative dentistry and is your first line of defense against decay and gum disease.

 Why’s that “girl” working on my tooth?

 Dr. Freedman’s two assistants are EFDA’s or Expanded Function Dental Assistants.
 Both Alyssa and Kathy were educated in a two year college program and were required to take a Pennsylvania state licensing exam prior to treating patients.
 They are highly skilled professionals, much like a RN, but for Dentists.

 I have two insurances, how does that work?

 Coleen is an expert on insurance and with the internet, she can often make an educated approximate of your benefit package.
 It is important to remember that dental insurance is something your employer purchases and there are thousands of benefit packages.